 \subsection{Full and diagonal covariance: effects on $\alpha_\parallel$ and $\alpha_\perp$}

-Motivated by the fact that the inconsistency of the diagonal approximation seems to propagate mainly to the dilation parameters, in the main text we only show and discuss the results for $\{\alpha_\parallel,\alpha_\bot\}$.
+Motivated by the fact that the effect of the diagonal approximation seems to propagate mainly to the dilation parameters, in the main text we only show and discuss the results for $\{\alpha_\parallel,\alpha_\bot\}$.
 The $\sigma_8$ and $f$ cases are displayed in Appendix \ref{app: fs8}.\footnote{This difference between the two sets of parameters could be due to there being more proportion of information content for $\alpha_\parallel,\alpha_\bot$ in smaller scales (where the diagonal approximation performs the worst) than for $f,\sigma_8$.}

-Figure \ref{fig: errors_corr_alpha} presents the relationship between the recovered error bars, obtained via MCMC, using a diagonal ($\sigma_{\rm diag}$) and full ($\sigma_{\rm full}$) covariance, for the dilation parameters.
-The identity line is also shown for guidance, as well as the best-fit regression line for the scatter.
+Figure \ref{fig: errors_corr_alpha} presents the relationship between the recovered error-bars, obtained via MCMC, using a diagonal ($\sigma_{\rm diag}$) and full ($\sigma_{\rm full}$) covariance, for the dilation parameters.
+The identity line is also shown for guidance.
 As expected from Figure~\ref{fig: mcmc_vs_scatter} the diagonal approximation yields larger error-bars ($\sigma_{\rm diag}\sim1.2\sigma_{\rm full}$).
-In addition, we report a weak correlation between the derived errors from the full covariance and from the diagonal part only.
+In addition, a weak correlation is observed between the derived errors from the full covariance and from the diagonal part only.

 An alternative perspective on the impact of the diagonal covariance matrix approximation can be gained as follows.
 Let us consider the statistic $z$, defined as \cite{BAO_RSD},